remyroy/CDDA-Game-Launcher/README.md

 [Download here](https://github.com/DazedNConfused-/CDDA-Game-Launcher/releases).

-## Unmaintained
+## ~~Un~~maintained

-Maintenance and support for this application has now ended.
+~~Maintenance and support for this application has now ended.
 You might still be able to use it but no guarantee is provided.
-Feel free to fork it, change it, rebuild it or leave it as you please.
+Feel free to fork it, change it, rebuild it or leave it as you please.~~

+Maintenance and support for this application has resumed _**in limited capacity**_.
+Until I learn more about both the launcher codebase _and the game itself_, expect mostly fixes for the bugs I have encountered myself during my CDDA play sessions.

+Bug reports and feature requests are still welcome and encouraged, with the tacit understanding that I may not be able to attend them all until I get more seasoned with both game and launcher.

 ## Implemented features